basilesimon/bsfr/content/weeknotes/weeknotes-41.md

 ---
 date: "2021-07-09T00:00:00Z"
-published: false
+draft: true
-title: 'First-class history hoops - weeknotes #41'
+title: "First-class history hoops - weeknotes #41"
 ---

 Still in France.
 I've not dont a tremendous amount of work this week due to a general lack of time and focus.
 Everybody's doing their best but sometimes it's just challenging.